 Ovarian cysts can be painful and upsetting, but effective treatment is available for patients with this condition.
-Jocelyn D. Slaughter, MD, Emerald Screws, MD, and their team provide diagnosis and treatment to patients who have symptoms of ovarian cysts.
+The Healthy Woman ObGyn provides diagnosis and treatment to patients who have symptoms of ovarian cysts.
 Patients who suspect ovarian cysts should contact The Healthy Woman in Snellville, Georgia and Lawrenceville, Georiga.

 An ovarian cyst is a sac filled with fluid that develops on an ovary, an organ located on each side of the uterus.
 This ovaries are responsible for producing mature eggs each month.